surfer190/fixes/docs/magento2/theming-magento-2-layout-basics.md

 ## Layouts

-Pull together entire set of tempalte files to be rendered by the browser
+Pull together entire set of template files to be rendered by the browser

 View configuration is built into a structure.